Druotic/devops-project/README.md

 ### Code (config)

-  - The config.xml file which contains the configuration for the build has been included [here](https://github.com/Druotic/devops-project/blob/master/config.xml).
+  - The config.xml file which contains the configuration for the build has been included [here](https://github.com/Druotic/devops-project/blob/milestone2/config.xml).

 ### Other Notes

-You may have noticed all of the screenshots were of failing builds.
-This is because there were some additional configuration, networking, or other details (related to the docker remote API, most likely) which I was unable to get sorted out before the deadline.
-I will attempt to get this sorted out soon.

-However, this isn't  very relevant since a passing build was not part of the five requirements for milestone one (we were only required to build and report the status - there was no mention of whether the status had to be successful).